If you need to add a Custom Rates table, you can do it on the Carrier level.

 If you need to update the rates table you can edit each line one by one (C) or download the current table (D) correct the values and repeat step 6A to push the new table into techShip.

-These are frequently asked questions regarding markups, wildcards and ZIP usage:
+These are frequently asked questions regarding markups, wildcards, dimensional weight and ZIP usage:

 Yes, custom rates will indeed incorporate mark-ups as long as they are specified within the utilized billing account, as detailed in How does the Markup feature work and how is it applied?
 [Guide]